almogtavor/pojo-analyzer/README.md

 }
 ```

-### Why
-There is sometimes a need for accessing a field name in Java, as well as its value (e.g. getter) or its setter.
+---

+## Why Use Pojo Analyzer?

-The most common need for this is to enable the usage of configuration properties that define actions based on POJOs' fields.
+- **Field Name Access:** Accessing a field's name as well as its getter and setter is sometimes necessary, especially for configuration properties that define actions based on POJOs' fields.

+- **Iteration Over Fields:** The library simplifies the process of iterating over all fields in a POJO, which is a frequent requirement.

+- **Performance:** Pojo Analyzer operates at compile-time, avoiding any runtime performance costs, which is usually how this problem gets solved.

 These questions emphasize the general requirement ([question 1](https://stackoverflow.com/questions/14944333/get-name-of-a-field), [question 2](https://stackoverflow.com/questions/13400075/reflection-generic-get-field-value)).
 Lombok does a great job providing `@FieldNameConstants`.
 But this is not enough, since `@FieldNameConstants` generates the name of the field, but not an acces to its getter nor setter.
 Therefore there is no way of interacting with the field after accessing its name.
 Another requirement that gets solved by `pojo-analyzer` is the need for iteration of all POJO's fields.
 These questions emphasize this ([question 1](https://stackoverflow.com/questions/17095628/loop-over-all-fields-in-a-java-class), [question 2](https://stackoverflow.com/questions/3333974/how-to-loop-over-a-class-attributes-in-java)).

+---

-### How does it work?
+## How does it work?
 Using `@DetailedPojo`

 ```java
 import io.github.almogtavor.pojo.analyzer.annotations.DetailedPojo;